COLAtoday City Guide Live Banner

 Local legends

-Enjoy stone-fired pizza with prepared in-house dough.
-Pro tip: for the best pie, the restaurant recommends no more than four toppings.
+Enjoy stone-fired pizza made with in-house prepared dough.
+Pro tip: For the best pie, the restaurant recommends no more than four toppings.

-Customers rave about the atmosphere and you can’t go wrong with a crunchy crust, cheesy steamy pie, and a cold beer.
+Customers rave about the atmosphere, and you can’t go wrong with a crunchy crust, a cheesy, steamy pie, and a cold beer.

-While you wait for your local ‘za, choose to munch on either garlic bread, cheesy garlic bread, or garlic knots.
-Pro tip: it serves gluten free pizza.
+While waiting for your local ‘za from this longtime Rosewood favorite, munch on garlic bread, cheesy garlic bread, or garlic knots.

-LaBrasca’s Pizza was established in 1966 and is owned and operated by locals Brett Wilson + Milly Knuckley Wilson.
+Established in 1966, LaBrasca’s Pizza is owned and operated by locals Brett Wilson and Milly Knuckley Wilson.
 Fun fact: You can order a piece of LaBrasca’s Pizza at the SC State Fair.

 Try the Madrigal’s Special Pepperoni, a blend of light, thin crust, creamy San Marzano sauce, topped with pepperoni, juicy mushrooms, and fresh mozzarella for a classic yet unforgettable pizza experience.

-The Atlanta based franchise is a Vista staple with psychedelic decor and stone-baked pizzas.
+The Atlanta-based franchise is a Vista staple, known for its psychedelic decor and stone-baked pizzas.
 Born from a 1974 dream, this spot upholds a tradition of fresh, high-quality pizzas, and a culture and state of mind that’s distinctively mellow.

-Fun fact: Villa Tronco is arguably the oldest restaurant in Columbia and “Mama Tronco’’ introduced pizza to Columbia and gave it away for free after feeding northern soldiers in WWII who were stationed at Fort Jackson + missing tastes of home.
+Fun fact: Villa Tronco is arguably the oldest restaurant in Columbia and “Mama Tronco’’ introduced pizza to the city and gave it away for free when feeding northern soldiers in WWII who were stationed at Fort Jackson + missing tastes of home.

 Tony’s Pizzalicious has been around since 1967, and all of its pizzas are made with hand-tossed dough, fresh homemade sauce, and its “special” four-cheese blend.